mhadam/hypercorn-docker/README.md

 This means that Python will search in `/app` and `/hypercorn` for modules & packages.

 `/hypercorn` shouldn't be overwritten.
-The design of this image uses the two paths `app` and `hypercorn` since this allows you to bind mount to `app` without overwriting the default hypercorn configuration.
+By design, this image uses the two paths `app` and `hypercorn` since this allows you to bind mount to `app` without overwriting the default hypercorn configuration.